Photo: Harpreet Chima (at podium) speaks to the Stockton Unified School District Board of Trustees on Tuesday. (DUANE SANDERS/CONTRIBUTOR)

 “Brown’s recommendation was to disseminate this documentation into two parts,” Maria Mendez said, noting that the board should have voted on Ramirez’s resignation separately from what has been described by some as a new “employment” contract.
 “But it was not done for this board agenda.”

-In turn, Flores said Lipton as their counsel should have known the board was breaking the law when it initially voted on the agreement and made trustees aware of the fact.
+In turn, Flores said Lipton as their counsel should have known the board was breaking the law when it initially voted on the agreement and in turn made trustees aware of the fact.

 “You should be the one advising us not to take these types of actions that will lead us in violation of the Brown Act,” Flores said.
 “This is not the first time that we have received your legal advice that has led us into a violation.”